MegaPicksel/perspectum/README.md

 The downlaod for python3 is system dependent.
 To download python 3: https://www.python.org/downloads/

 If you have not got pip (Python Installer Package), you will need to download it.
-The downlaod is system dependent, see the official documentation here: https://pip.pypa.io/en/stable/installing/
+The download is system dependent, see the official documentation here: https://pip.pypa.io/en/stable/installing/

 Note: